tonybaloney/tonybaloney.github.io/blog/python-match-statement.md

 The JSON data is then deserialized using `json.load()`, but you need to cater for a few scenarios:

 - The user did not include the `team` field, so we need to look this up
-- The user did include the `team` field, but it may have changed, so it needs verifying
 - The user did include the `height` field, so we need to look this up
 - The user did not submit the required fields